Cultura jaura

 Rumantsch

 Around 15 BC, the Romans conquered the area between the Rhaetian Alps and the Danube and founded the province of Rhaetia.
 The vernacular Latin of the Roman soldiers, officials and merchants merged with the local languages and gradually developed into Romansh as we know it today.
 This is divided into five regional variants, also called idioms.
-In Val Müstair and the Lower Engadin, the idiom "Vallader" is widespread.
-The people of Münstertal speak the dialect "Jauer" and thus lend the language their own touch.
+In Val Müstair and the Lower Engadin, the idiom «Vallader» is widespread.
+The people of Val Müstair speak the dialect «Jauer» and thus lend the language their own touch.

 Stai si defenda, Romontsch, tiu vegl lungatg!